 The minimum educational requirement for Contractors is a high school diploma.
 However, there’s an increase in the need for a bachelor’s or associate degree in construction management.
 Although experience in the industry is still the most crucial requirement, Contractors who want to advance in their careers usually have to achieve a higher level of education.

 Based on the job and the experience, the range will vary quite a bit.
 According to the Bureau of Labor Statistics, the median income for Contractors in 2019 was $45.80 per hour or $95,260 a year.
-The job market for Contractors over the next ten years looks to grow by 8%, which is much faster than average.
+Over the next ten years, the job market for Contractors looks to grow by 8%, which is much faster than average.
 Compensation and pay can vary based on your local city and state.